Alex Strategos: ‘Millie Weeks’, AKA Melissa Friedrich, The Internet Black Widow

 Investigation Discovery’s Web Of Lies will recount the story of Alex Strategos, an elderly man who fell for the charms of Melissa Friedrich (Millie Weeks).
 Authorities say Alex Strategos developed a mysterious illness after meeting Melissa, a woman he’d met on an Internet Christian dating site.
 According to him, they met between 2003 and 2004 online.
 Then she drove from her home in Canada to Florida to visit him.
 He was excited to meet her, stating that she was a beautiful woman who seemed classy and nice.

 When he arrived, Alex Strategos couldn’t have been happier.
-Although, Melissa Friedrich was an older woman, she had beautiful dark hair and brows, and still had a voluptuous figure.
+Although Melissa Friedrich was an older woman, she had beautiful dark hair and brows and still had a voluptuous figure.
 They had a romantic dinner at a nearby restaurant, and then they returned to his room.
 They had sex on the first date.
 And no. Alex hadn’t taken advantage of her.
 He told her that he only had one bed.
 She agreed to spend the night, later deciding to move in completely.

 That same night, he became ill.
 And the illnesses continued the entire time that Melissa Friedrich was there.
 Soon Alex Strategos’ son believed that his new Internet lover was behind it.
 Eventually, it was discovered that Alex Strategos was being poisoned.